 The purple asters begin their extravagant fall bloom.
 The zinnias put on one last show before frost.
 A listless cricket cheeps from the wisteria.
 Hooves thunder as those walnut-brained geldings gallop up from their back pasture.
 As the world turns…..

-JoAnn Grose has got rid of about 36 pounds in 30 weeks of Weight Watchers participation and going to the YMCA like a crazy person, all at the advanced age of 71.
+JoAnn Grose has got rid of more than 40 pounds in a couple years of tracking food intake on the Weight Watchers app and going to the YMCA like a crazy person, all in her 70s.
 This is because she does not want to be a porky 80-year-old waddling in and out of Cracker Barrel and because she wants to go zip-lining at her 91st birthday party.

 View all posts by JoAnn Rhodes Grose